szTheory/startingperl.com/README.md

 ### Perl version manager

 [Perlbrew](https://perlbrew.pl/) let's you have multiple Perl versioned installed at once, and keep their CPAN packages separate.
-This way you can use a different Perl for different projects withoug them interfering with each other.
+This way you can use a different Perl for different projects without them interfering with each other.
 These are equivalent to Python's [pyenv](https://github.com/pyenv/pyenv), Ruby's [rbenv](https://github.com/rbenv/rbenv), Node's [nvm](https://github.com/nvm-sh/nvm), or the multi-language [asdf-vm](https://asdf-vm.com/).
 To install run:

 ```bash
 \curl -L https://install.perlbrew.pl | bash